-- Hygrometer is used in greenhouses and industrial spaces
+- A hygrometer is used in greenhouses and industrial spaces

-- It is used to take care of wooden musical instruments such as guitars, violins, harps and pianos to avoid being damaged by abnormal humidity conditions.
+- A hygrometer is used in taking care of wooden musical instruments such as guitars, violins, harps, and pianos.
+The sensor helps the instruments avoid being damaged by abnormal humidity conditions.

-- A hygrometer is also used in assisting humidity control.
+- A hygrometer is used in assisting humidity control.

 - In the coating industry, measuring the humidity and dew point due to the application of paint and other coating materials is essential.